Sun Dried Tomato Pesto Sauce Recipe

 - Balsamic – Go over the top by adding some balsamic vinegar reduction into the mix.

-- Make it WFPB – make sure to start with plain, organic sun dried tomatoes that aren’t packed in oil.
+- Make it WFPB – Make sure to start with plain sun dried tomatoes, (organic if possible) that are Not packed in oil.
 You’ll find them in a little pouch usually or in the bulk section at the market.
 Rehydrate those with hot water that you’ll save to use in place of the oil.
-Lots of flavor that way, however the final color won’t be quite as bright red as the classic.
+You’ll get lots of flavor that way, however the final color won’t be quite as bright red as the classic version with oil.

 P.S.
 If you make this recipe make sure to come back here to rate it, snap a photo and tag me with #VeggieSociety on Instagram, it always makes my day ~ Florentina Xo’s